Jimdo/puppet-spawn-fcgi/README.md

-# spawn-fcgi module #
+# spawn\_fcgi module #
 Author	: Lars Fronius <lars@jimdo.com>

 Version	: 0.1

 Licence	: GPLv3

-Fully puppet-lint compliant module for configuring spawn-fcgi pools via puppet.
+Fully puppet-lint compliant module for configuring spawn\_fcgi pools via puppet.

 ## Intro ##
 ```
-This module installs spawn-fcgi.
+This module installs spawn_fcgi.
 It is fully tested on Debian Squeeze.

-It installs an init-script, which uses worker pool configs from /etc/spawn-fcgi/
+It installs an init-script, which uses worker pool configs from /etc/spawn_fcgi/

-Pool-Configuration is made by 'spawn-fcgi::pool' definition.
+Pool-Configuration is made by 'spawn_fcgi::pool' definition.
-There is a wrapper for php-pool definitions in 'spawn-fcgi::php-pool'
+There is a wrapper for php_pool definitions in 'spawn_fcgi::php_pool'

 See below for details.
 ```
-## Class: spawn-fcgi ##
+## Class: spawn\_fcgi ##
 ```
-This class manage spawn-fcgi installation and init.d placement.
+This class manage spawn_fcgi installation and init.d placement.
-Use spawn-fcgi::pool or spawn-fcgi::php-pool for configuring spawn-fcgi worker pools.
+Use spawn_fcgi::pool or spawn_fcgi::php_pool for configuring spawn_fcgi worker pools.
 ```

-## Define: spawn-fcgi::pool ##
+## Define: spawn\_fcgi::pool ##
 ```
-Defines spawn-fcgi pools.
+Defines spawn_fcgi pools.
 Places all pool snippets into
-/etc/spawn-fcgi, where they will be automatically loaded
+/etc/spawn_fcgi, where they will be automatically loaded

 Parameters :
    * ensure: typically set to "present" or "absent".